gruntwork-io/docs/docs/foundations/landing-zone/add-aws-account.md

-# Add a new account
+# Add a new AWS account

-This document provides instructions for provisioning a new account in a Control Tower managed organization using Gruntwork.
-The described workflow gives you the flexibility to require approval for all new account requests in accordance with the permissions configured in your repository.
+This document provides instructions for provisioning a new AWS account using Gruntwork Landing Zone.
+The described workflow gives you the flexibility to require approval for all new AWS account requests in accordance with the permissions configured in your git repository.

 ## Prerequisites